-Selection Description Workspaces by users When you assign workspaces by user, or group, all the workspaces owned by those users are assigned to Premium capacity, including the user's personal workspace.
-Said users automatically get workspace assignment permissions.
+Selection Description Workspaces by users When you assign workspaces by user, or group, all the workspaces that the user or group is admin of become part of the Premium capacity, including the user's personal workspace.
+The users automatically get workspace assignment permissions.

 This includes workspaces already assigned to a different capacity.